Multi-ring images of thin accretion disk of a regular naked compact object: Introduction

 \section{Introduction}

-The detection by the Event Horizon Telescope in 2017 of the image created by the accreting plasma around the central supermassive object of the M87 galaxy \cite{EventHorizonTelescope:2019dse} and, very recently, also that of the central source of our own Milky Way - Sgr A* - \cite{EHT2022PaperI}, has tremendously widened our ability to verify the reliability of the Kerr/Schwarzschild solution or, alternatively, to search for the potential existence of other ultra-compact objects in the cosmic zoo.
+The detection by the Event Horizon Telescope in 2017 of the image created by the accreting plasma around the central supermassive object of the M87 galaxy \cite{EventHorizonTelescope:2019dse} and, very recently, also that of the central source of our own Milky Way - Sgr A* - \cite{EHT2022PaperI}, has tremendously enhanced our chances to verifying the Kerr paradigm or, alternatively, to search for the potential existence of other ultra-compact objects in the cosmic zoo.
 In this sense, while the background geometry is the solely responsible for the {\it critical curve}, i.e. the locus of unstable null geodesics intersecting the observer's screen \cite{Cunha:2018acu,Gralla:2019drh}, in astrophysically realistic scenarios the optical appearance of every compact object is highly dependent on the optical and geometrical properties of the emission source (i.e. its accretion disk) illuminating it.
-Disentangling the contributions from each other in such an image is one of the main challenges in the field, since it harbours important clues to test the nature of compact objects and, consequently, of the Kerr-paradigm, which in turn would help to reveal the nature of the gravitational interaction on its strong-field regime \cite{Ohgami:2015nra,Olivares:2018abq,Shaikh:2019hbm,Held:2019xde,Saurabh:2020zqg,Peng:2020wun,Zeng:2020vsj,Li:2021ypw,Li:2021riw,Zeng:2021mok,Guo:2021wid}.
+Disentangling the contributions from each other in such an image is one of the main challenges in the field, since it harbours important clues to test the nature of compact objects and, consequently, of the Kerr-paradigm, which in turn would help to reveal the nature of the gravitational interaction on its strong-field regime \cite{Ohgami:2015nra,Olivares:2018abq,Shaikh:2019hbm,Held:2019xde,Saurabh:2020zqg,Peng:2020wun,Zeng:2020vsj,Li:2021ypw,Li:2021riw,Zeng:2021mok,Guo:2021wid,Kocherlakota:2022jnz}.